LeSpocky/ptxdist/doc/ref_make_variables.rst

   When PTXdist extracts source archives, it will create ``<PKG>_DIR`` first and then extracts the archive there.
 If ``<PKG>_STRIP_LEVEL`` is set to 1 (the default) then PTXdist removes the first directory level defined inside the archive.
-For most packages that this is the same as just extracting the archive.
+For most packages this is the same as just extracting the archive.
 However, this is useful for packages with badly named top-level directories or packages where the directory must be renamed to avoid collisions (e.g. gdbserver).